Inflectra/rapise-documentation/docs/Guide/dynamics_ax.md

 SeS('CustomerGrid').DoClickCell("Alen Shen", "Search name");
 ```

-If you do not know the value of a cell you can get it this way
+If you do not know the value of a cell, you can retrieve it this way:

 **RVL**